PainScience.com Audio Articles

 - Quite a Stretch

-DESCRIPTIONStretching is not a pillar of fitness: no type of stretching is a warm up, prevents or treats soreness or injury in general, or enhances peformance (but it can actually backfire).
-It can increases flexibility, but the value of flexibility is low, even for most athletes.
-Stretch seems to have almost no value in treating any common kind of chronic pain.
+DESCRIPTIONStretching is not a pillar of fitness: it doesn't warm you up, enhance peformance, or prevent or treat soreness, injury, or any kind of chronic pain.
+But it can actually backfire!
+It can boost flexibility, for whatever it’s worth (not much).
 DOWNLOAD AUDIOYou must have a boxed set or be a logged-in member to download audio versions of my articles, or email a request if you are visually impaired.
 Already a boxed set customer or member?
 Login to unlock.
 40MB 50min - Does Posture Matter?

-DESCRIPTIONPosture matters a little, but not a lot.
-Many habitual postures are long-term adaptations to anatomical quirks that cannot and shouldn’t be changed.
+DESCRIPTIONPoor posture is a minor factor in pain and injury, but gets far too much attention in physical therapy and rehab.
+Many habitual postures are adaptations to anatomical quirks that can’t be changed.
 Most other “poor posture” is just coping with bad ergonomics.
-“Posturology” is a mostly speculative and misguided approach to chronic pain.
+“Posturology” is mostly misguided pseudoscience.
 When people seem to be vulnerable to postural stresses, the vulnerability is usually the problem.
 DOWNLOAD AUDIOYou must have a boxed set or be a logged-in member to download audio versions of my articles, or email a request if you are visually impaired.
 Already a boxed set customer or member?
 Login to unlock.
 52MB 64min - Does Epsom Salt Work?

 DESCRIPTIONEpsom salt in your bath makes bath water feel “silkier,” but that’s probably all: it’s unlikely to be biologically relevant to aches and pains, and it may not even make it through the skin (osmosis is not even relevant, and it cannot “detox” anything).
 DOWNLOAD AUDIOYou must have a boxed set or be a logged-in member to download audio versions of my articles, or email a request if you are visually impaired.
 Already a boxed set customer or member?
 Login to unlock.
 45MB 91min - Your Back Is Not Out of Alignment